smostafa2001/ProductMng/README.md

 and i used Postgresql as database engine.
 I did'nt use any spescial frameworks in it.
 It's pure Java SE.
-Features: Two languages Farsi and English - Excel Exporter Hope you enjoy.
+Features: Two languages Farsi and English - Excel Exporter - Log Hope you enjoy.